Popular Ukulele Songs to Play: Top 12

 It is on the list of the most popular ukulele songs because of its position in film history.
 In the Carl Reiner Classic, Jerk Steve Martin performed this pop standard on a soprano uke when he sang with Bernadette Peters.

 Although it’s not very beginner-friendly, it is not as troublesome as playing a tune.
-Some cords might not appear familiar, yet any chord will not become cumbersome.
+Some chords might not appear familiar, yet any chord will not become cumbersome.
 It would be an excellent exercise for knowing when you use the smaller 7th and 6th chords.

 Tutorial

-Click for Ukulele Tabs
+Click for Tabs

 Final Thought, Best Popular ukulele songs